ajkn1904/number-distribution/README.md

 ### Functionalities of Student
 - Can register to the system
 - Will enroll the courses to a specific section for a specific session
-- Can submit the group members information and details of project idea
-- View the status of the project idea.
-If modification needed, will edit the idea and resubmit it

 ### Functionalities of Course Teacher
 - Will view the running courses (session wise)